CatalystCode/project-fortis/docs/local-deploy.md

 ### Java Installation

-Run the following command in the terminal.
 This will install the appropriate JDK version for Fortis.
 ` sudo apt install openjdk-8-jdk`

 ### Maven Installation

-Run the following command in the terminal.
 This will install the appropriate mvn version for Fortis.
 `sudo apt-get install maven`

 ### Node Installation

-Run the following commands in the terminal.
 This will install the appropriate nodejs & npm for Fortis.

 ```sh
 sudo apt-get install nodejs